International Baccalaureate (IB) Program

-The 2021 IB Exam dates (times and locations TBD) can be found here.
+The May 2022 IB Exam dates (MHS locations TBD) can be found here.
 Times will not be changed to accommodate non-IB conflicts per IBO policy.
 Please be sure to arrive in time to be in the examination room prior to the time listed so we can stay on time.
 Late arrivals will be allowed to take exams but no additional time will be granted.

 IB EXAM ATTENDANCE POLICY